 This recipie might sound weird with cinnamon as an ingredient BUT it is not!
 I love the taste and smell of the sauce as it cooks.
-My mother-n-law makes it all the time and ever since I tasted it at her house I was addicted.
-It is now one of my favorite pastas that I cook quite frequently especially on days that I am in a hurry or just don't have anything else in mind to prepare.
+It is one of my favorite pastas that I cook quite frequently especially on days that I am in a hurry or just don't have anything else in mind to prepare.
 Try it and you will love it too.

 2 cups small pasta (elbow, shells, ditalini)